Niacin-50 [OTC]; Niacor; Niaspan; Slo-Niacin [OTC]

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If you have any of these health problems: Active liver disease, bleeding problems, rise in liver enzymes, or ulcer disease.
+- If you have any of these health problems: Bleeding problems, liver problems or rise in liver enzymes, or ulcer disease.

 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.